 • Voice complaints and recommend changes without being subject to coercion, discrimination, reprisal, or unreasonable interruption of care, treatment, and services.

-Right to an interpreter
+Right to an Interpreter

 You have the right to:

-• A minister/spiritual advisor of your choice.
+• A minister/spiritual advisor of your choosing.

 • Provide correct and complete reports about your health.